 Mississippi Gun Laws & Firearms Safety Practice Exam

-Can you carry a concealed firearm in a place of worship in Mississippi?
+Is it legal to carry a concealed firearm in a restaurant that serves alcohol in Mississippi?

 Get further explanation with Examzify DeepDiveBeta